energietransitie/needforheat-generic-firmware/docs/releasing/building.md

 3. Click `Upload and Monitor`.
 > The first time might take a while because PlatformIO needs to install and build the ESP-IDF before it can upload the firmwware.
 4. When it is done uploading, press `CTRL+T` and then `B`, then type `115200` so that it sets the right baud rate and you see text not gibberish.
-5. To provision the device, use [the Twomes app or another app that supports Espressif Unified Provisioning](../provisioning/testing.md).
+5. To provision the device, use [the NeedForHeat app or another app that supports Espressif Unified Provisioning](../provisioning/testing.md).